Myanmar / Burma Travel Update

-Built in the 11th century, Shwezigon Pagoda is located in Nyaung-U, near Bagan.
+Shwezigon Pagoda is located in Nyaung-U, near Bagan.
+It was built in the 11th century.

 From a large central gold leaf-gilded bell-shaped stupa radiate a number of smaller temples and shrines.
 The stupa is solid, and legend has it that it enshrines a bone and tooth of Gautama Buddha.